 LASIK may not be the best option for everyone.
-If your doctor does not think LASIK is the answer for your specific circumstance, he or she will work with you to determine your best option.
+If Dr. Lin does not think LASIK is the answer to your specific circumstance, he will work with you to determine your best option.
 LASIK is only one of the many vision correction options you have at Pacific Eye Associates:

 Glasses and/or Contact Lenses